How Your Gut Microbiome Influences Your Hormones

 Cortisol, epinephrine, and norepinephrine are hormones that put your body on high alert.
 Your body typically releases them during your flight-or-flight response, causing your heart rate and blood pressure to increase.
 In times of emergency, these hormones can be a good thing.
 But when they remain at high levels for too long, they can change the dynamics of the gut microbiome.

-Research has shown that consistently high levels of these hormones can cause salmonella flare-ups, potentially making you sick.
 High levels of stress hormones have also been shown to trigger harmful gene expression in some microbes.
 In animal studies, high epinephrine and norepinephrine levels actually stimulated a full-blown infection by increasing the virulence of some pathogens.

 Looking to balance your hormones?
 Start with the gut